YugenSource/OpenImmutableStorageSolution-OISS-Whitepaper/README.md

 ## 2. Standard OISS

+The Standard OISS is a standardized immutable way of sharing data easily in pieces through a blockchain-like structure where time is measured using PoH and where consensus is maintained using raft.

 We introduce the standard **OISS**, the standard method of storing data using the following parameters:

+### Parameters

 * **Number of Blockchains Per Solution / Byte-Size:** u8 | 256 (00-FF)